 Can a Family Member Adopt My Baby?

-Many women who consider adoption for their children first consider giving the baby up for adoption to a family member.
+It’s also common for women who consider adoption for their children to first consider giving the baby up for adoption to a family member.
 On the surface, this option seems like the best of both worlds.
 Your relative will be raising the child, but you will still be able to see him or her frequently.

 It may sound as simple as that, but there are many things you should consider before letting a family member adopt your baby.
 Below, we’ve compiled a list of the pros and cons of placing your child with a family member.